pusher/chameleon/docs/_posts/2016-04-05-syntax-highlighting.md

 ---
 layout: post
 title:  "Syntax Highlighting"
+subtitle: "For code snippets, a pygments typography mixin is included to highlight different languages."
 categories: layout
 permalink: /layout/syntax-highlighting/
 ---

-For code snippets, a pygments typography mixin is included to highlight different languages.
-These styles are being used on this page to highlight the following code blocks:

-***
+To use the mixin, just ensure that your codesnippets are wrapped in a `.highlight` class.

 **Ruby**